eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 guidelines and standards governing the verification, management, and usage of a specific attestation or group of attestations related to a use case within the EUDI ecosystem.
-The primary goal of the rulebooks is to ensure interoperability, security, privacy, and trust for EUDI Wallet’s attestations (PID and (Q)EAA).
+The primary goal of the rulebooks is to ensure interoperability, security, privacy, and trust for EUDI Wallet's attestations (PID and (Q)EAA).

 Common compulsory specifications, rules, and guidelines are outlined in